Washington v. Trump (2017): Background

 During his initial election campaign, Trump had proposed a temporary, conditional, and "total and complete" ban on Muslims entering the United States.
 His proposal was met by opposition by U.S. politicians.
 Mike Pence and James Mattis were among those who opposed the proposal.
 On June 12, in reference to the 2016 Orlando nightclub shooting that occurred on the same date, Trump, via Twitter, renewed his call for a Muslim immigration ban.
-On June 13, Trump proposed to suspend immigration from "areas of the world" with a history of terrorism, a change from his previous proposal to suspend Muslim immigration to the U.S; the campaign did not announce the details of the plan at the time, but Jeff Sessions, an advisor to Trump campaign on immigration, said the proposal was a statement of purpose to be supplied with details in subsequent months.
+On June 13, Trump proposed to suspend immigration from "areas of the world" with a history of terrorism, a change from his previous proposal to suspend Muslim immigration to the U.S; the campaign did not announce the details of the plan at the time, but Jeff Sessions, an advisor to the Trump campaign on immigration, said the proposal was a statement of purpose to be supplied with details in subsequent months.
 In a speech on August 31, 2016, Trump vowed to "suspend the issuance of visas" to "places like Syria and Libya."
 Donald Trump was elected president of the United States and inaugurated on January 20, 2017.
 A week later on January 27, he signed the executive order.
 Affected travelers immediately began filing legal challenges to the order through habeas corpus petitions and injunctive relief.

 On January 30, 2017, the State of Washington — represented by Washington State Attorney General Bob Ferguson, with the support of Washington Governor Jay Inslee—filed a civil action in the United States District Court for the Western District of Washington, against Trump and the U.S. Department of Homeland Security.
 The state's suit asked the court for declaratory relief (a declaration that the executive order violates the Constitution) and injunctive relief (to block enforcement of the executive order).
 The state also filed a motion for a temporary restraining order, seeking an immediate halt to the executive order's implementation.
 On February 1, 2017, an amended complaint was filed adding the State of Minnesota as a plaintiff alongside Washington.